Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/SMSMessaging.md

   senderAddress: '+16139998877'
 }
 ```
-In case of requesting `default` senderAddress usage, senderAddress field in response can be used to understand the actual number used since it contains the number being used as from address.
+In case of passing `default` as sender_address in the request, the actual number from which sms is sent can be identified with `senderAddress` field in the response

-> + The deliveryStatus can have the following values `DeliveredToNetwork`, `DeliveryImpossible`
+> + The deliveryStatus can have the following values: `DeliveredToNetwork`, `DeliveryImpossible`

 ## Receive SMS